How To

 Check Your Current Skincare Products

-First of all, if your skin starts peeling or showing signs of irritation at the initial application of exfoliating,, first and foremost check what you’re currently using in your skincare routine.
-Some medications, and even over-the-counter products, may cause skin sensitivity, which can worsen dry skin, or cause more irritation, when you add exfoliation.
+If your skin starts peeling or showing signs of irritation at the initial application of exfoliating, first and foremost, check what you’re currently using in your skincare routine.
+Some medications, even over-the-counter products, may cause skin sensitivity, which can worsen dry skin, or cause more irritation, when you add exfoliation.

 Play It Safe

-Once you figure out which exfoliant suits you best, it’s important to be gentle.
+No matter what exfoliant you use, it’s important to be gentle.
 Add the process into your routine once per week, then gradually increase to 2-3 times per week, as needed.
-If you’ve chosen to use a scrub or chemical exfoliator, apply the product with minimal pressure, using small, circular motions.
-Do this for about 30 seconds, and then rinse off with lukewarm, not hot, water.
+If you’ve chosen to use a scrub, apply the product with minimal pressure, using small, circular motions.
+Do this for about 30 seconds, let it sit for 2 minutes, and then rinse off with lukewarm, not hot, water.

-If you use a pad or sponge, use short, light strokes, and never exfoliate if you have open cuts, wounds, or if your skin is sunburned.
+If you're using pads like ours, use short, light strokes, never over open cuts, wounds, or sunburnt skin.
 Also, avoid exfoliating the face if you’re going in for a facial that same day.

 Never Skip Moisturizer